kubernetes/website/v1.1/editdocs.md

 	which ruby
 	ruby -v

-Install the GitHub Pages package, which includes Jekyll
+Install the GitHub Pages package, which includes Jekyll:

 	gem install github-pages